Getting Sorted with Sequence Queue

 This constraint transforms what might seem like a simple sorting exercise into a sophisticated logic puzzle.
 You're not just organizing numbers; you're managing multiple data structures simultaneously while working within strict operational limitations.

-• Sorting queues: For building final sequential arrangements
+• Target queues: For building final sequential arrangements

 • Buffer queues: For temporarily holding tiles while rearranging others